JAMB 2026/2027 Cut Off Mark for Petroleum Engineering

 Advertisements

-As an aspirant of Petroleum Engineering planning to write the 2025/2026 UTME, one of the most important things worth noting is the JAMB cut-off mark for the course.
-Although the general cut off mark by JAMB is set to 140, however you will need more than that to be admitted depending on the institution you are applying to study at.
+As an aspirant of Petroleum Engineering planning to write the 2026/2027 UTME, one of the most important things worth noting is the JAMB cut off mark for the course.
+Although the general cut off mark by JAMB is set to 140, you will need more than that to be admitted, depending on the institution you are applying to study at.

-The general JAMB cut-off mark for most universities in Nigeria is 140 just as we stated earlier.
-You are to note that this mark is only required for you to be eligible to apply for the admission and not with certainty that you will be admitted.
-To be admitted, you will need to exceed the general cut-off mark and meet the mark needed by the university you are applying to be admitted.
+The general JAMB cut off mark for most universities in Nigeria is 140, just as we stated earlier.
+You are to note that this mark is only required for you to be eligible to apply for admission and not with certainty that you will be admitted.
+To be admitted, you will need to exceed the general cut off mark and meet the mark needed by the university you are applying to.

 Advertisements